 This transforms cloud computing into a marketing strategy in which the network operator stores and maintains the product.
 Cloud servers do not need to be in a single location; instead, they are commonly deployed over multiple locations and administered by Cloud Service Providers.

 Cloud Computing Features and Benefits

-Cloud computing has emerged as the preferred method for big applications, industrial technological innovation, and data processing attributable to its measured costs, controllable hazards, and flexible usage.
+Cloud computing has emerged as the preferred method for big applications, industrial and technological innovation, and data processing due to its measured costs, controllable hazards, and flexible usage.

 Essential Characteristics Of Cloud Computing